Britney and Kevin: Chaotic: Background

 MTV News announced in April 2004 that Spears was planning a reality television series to document her backstage life during the European leg of The Onyx Hotel Tour.
 Pitched as OnTourage, footage from the six-week leg was to be compiled into a six-episode series, with each episode selling for about $1 million, "much more than most reality programs".
 Spears was to narrate and shoot footage of her with her dancers and handlers.
 The show was planned to be completed "as early as summer".

 On June 8, Spears was shooting the music video for "Outrageous" in Queens, when she fell and injured her left knee.
 She was taken immediately to a local hospital and underwent arthroscopic surgery the next day.
 She was forced to remain six weeks with a knee brace, followed by eight to twelve weeks of rehabilitation, which caused any future concerts to be canceled.
-As a result, OnTourage was also scrapped.

 In July, Spears announced her engagement to American dancer Kevin Federline, whom she had met three months before.
 As Federline had only recently ended his relationship with actress Shar Jackson, who was pregnant with their second child, this engagement was the subject of extensive media coverage.
 They held a wedding ceremony on September 18, 2004, but were not legally married until three weeks later on October 6 due to a delay finalizing the couple's prenuptial agreement.
 In October 2004, the singer announced she would be taking another career break to start a family.